 This Cannondale model not only performs well on tough terrain but also looks good.
-The all-black paint job makes it look elegant and mean at the same time, so you know it means business when you see it.
+The black pearl paint job with orange details makes it look elegant and mean at the same time, so you know it means business when you see it.

-The Cannondale CAADX SE weighs just 22 lbs, which is pretty low considering the price and the fact that this is a sturdy gravel machine.
+The Cannondale CAADX 105 weighs just 22 lbs, which is pretty low considering the price and the fact that this is a sturdy gravel machine.

 These are all good reasons why any gravel beginner, enthusiast, or adventurer should not hesitate adding this Cannondale model to their collection.

-Cube Cross Race is one of the best-looking gravel bicycles we have ever seen.
+If you think you’re dreaming, I can assure you that you’re not.
+This is a full-suspension gravel bike.
+Niner MCR 9 is one of the best-looking gravel bicycles we have ever seen.
 But this wide-wheel gravel gobbler is not all looks and no brains.
 It’s far from that.
-It’s combination of black, white, red, and blue makes it stand out both on and off-road.

-Apart from the paint job you will fall in love at first sight with, the Cube Cross Race bike also has an incredibly lightweight full-carbon frame that shows 7.8 kg on the scale.
-That’s light even for a road bike!
-It will fly both up and down hills, as well on the rugged flats.
+Apart from the suspension, this Niner bike also has an incredibly lightweight full-carbon frame that has clearance for up to 700x50c or 650b x 2.0″ tires.
+That’s enough to fly both up and down hills, as well on the rugged flats.

-The Cube Cross Race gravel bike touts a SRAM Force 2×11 drivetrain that puts 22 wide-range gears at your disposal.
-Within the package is also a pair of SRAM Force hydraulic disc brakes which will give you the ever-needed confidence when cornering and descending.
+The Niner MCR 9 RDO gravel bike touts Shimano’s gravel-specific GRX800 2×11 drivetrain that puts 22 wide-range gears at your disposal.
+Moreover, the front derailleur is an Ultegra R8000.
+Within the package is also a pair of Shimano GRX800 hydraulic disc brakes which will give you the ever-needed confidence when cornering and descending on gravel.

-To round everything up, this powerful cube model rolls on the tried and trusted Newmen Evolution SL R.32 wheelset, clad in Schwalbe X-One tyres.
+To round everything up, this powerful Niner model rolls on the tried and trusted Stan’s NoTubes Grail CB7 wheelset, clad in Schwalbe G-One Evo SS, 700x40c tires.
 They grip the loose gravel surface like their life depends on it.

 Have you ever thought about what would it take to take that detour and see what’s at the end of that tempting gravel road?
 Alchemy Ronin is probably the answer!